Thailand Food Guide

 Pad See Ew (ผัดซีอิ๊ว)

-Stir-fried wide rice noodles with Chinese broccoli, egg, and meat (often pork or chicken), seasoned with dark soy sauce and sweet soy sauce.
-It has a savory and slightly sweet flavor.
+Wide rice noodles stir-fried with Chinese broccoli, egg and meat (often pork or chicken), seasoned with dark and sweet soy sauce for a savory, slightly sweet result.

 Kuay Teow Reua (ก๋วยเตี๋ยวเรือ)